TheRakeshPurohit/React-test-cases-generator/README.md

 # VSCode-TRP-RTCG README

 This is the README for your extension "VSCode-TRP-RTCG".
-After writing up a brief description, we recommend including the following sections.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+This Extension will scan your src/components directory of React Project inside VSCode workspace and It will generate test cases for each components.

 For example if there is an image subfolder under your extension project workspace: